 HubSpot - the pioneer of inbound marketing - has this to say about inbound marketing.

-This is an Inbound Marketers biggest strength.
+This is an inbound marketers biggest strength.
 We at Znbound have achieved tremendous success with SEO.
-It is a number one of lead generator among all other Inbound Marketers activities.
+It is our leading lead generating channel.
 We research the right keywords applicable for a certain client or business so that they achieve optimized results on the campaigns and content that we run for them and then optimize them for SEO - On Page, Off Page and Technical.

 We don't just run one campaign at a time.
 We run various campaigns.
 We juggle between the results of the campaign and make sure the sales department is in alignment with all the campaigns.
 Campaign duration can last as long as 6 months, making managing multiple campaigns!
 Not a Child's Play!
 Build the Personas.
 Generalizing has always been a creative activity for me (Not that I love it).
 According to HubSpot, Personas are fictional, generalized characters that encompass the various needs, goals, and observed behavior patterns among your customers.

 Revisit and Analyse ALL Content

 This helps me in re-evaluating missed opportunities or new ideas that emerge out of the performance of the old ones.
 This is one of the most underrated things an Inbound Marketer does.

 Given all the things we have to do as inbound marketers, this is extremely important.
 Marketing automation helps save us time and also helps optimize both conversion as well as sales processes.
 From nurturing workflows, to lead assignments to auto populating forms, this is a magic tool.